bereanmissionchurch/members-attendance-app/README.md

 ================================

 ## Introduction
 This project keeps a roster of group members and tracks their attendance.
 Using the data, dashboards with statistics will indicate possible actions to take.
-[Demo] (https://fast-wildwood-94757.herokuapp.com/)

 ## Install